curefit/react-crux/readme.md

 ```

 ### Default Value Support for our components
 This is to support default values for our components.
-In each config, we can represent a defaultValue key.
+In each config, we can represent a defaultValueFn key.
 Custom Function will be called, when the
 component does not have value.

 ```